elec327/elec327.github.io/lab2/index.md

 #### **What should be turned in?**

-  1. A written report documenting (a) your estimates and (b) your measurements of the power consumption of the three different firmware variants for the clock described below.
+  1. A written report documenting (a) your estimates and (b) your measurements of the power consumption of the three different firmware Phases for the clock described below.
+The report should be in TXT or PDF format.
-  2. Three zip files containing the all of the code files (.c and ,h) required to compile your firmware variants.
-(Note that the first should just be a copy of your Lab 1 code.)
+  2. Three zip files containing the all of the code files (.c and ,h) required to compile your firmware Phases.
+Specifically Lab1.zip (either the same as Lab 1, or revised if desired), Phase2.zip (Lab 1 revised with interrupts), and Phase3.zip (Phase 2 revised with pulse-width-modulated LED intensity.)

+To be precise, YOU SHOULD NOT MODIFY delay.c or delay.h or startup_mspm0g350x_ticlang.c.

+Each zip file should include ONLY and EXACTLY the following 7 files:
+  - initialize_leds.c
+  - initialize_leds.h
+  - lab2.c
+  - state_machine_logic.h
+  - state_machine_logic.c

+One of the grading rubrics will be that your submission meets this specification.

 </div>